In Labour’s first Budget in October 2024, Chancellor Rachel Reeves announced an increase in the Employer National Insurance rate.

 The move was controversial.
 Some people argued that it was a breach of Labour’s manifesto commitments.
 Others pointed to the adverse impact the change would have on GP surgeries, care homes and hospices.

-Despite these objections, the rate of Employer National Insurance will go up from April 2025.
+Despite these objections, the rate of Employer National Insurance was increased from April 2025.
 In this post, we examine the changes and what they mean for you.

 What are the Employer National Insurance changes?

-From April 2025 this will change.
-From then, the Employer National Insurance rate will go up to 15%.
-In addition, it will be applied to earnings above £5,000 per year.
+From April 2025 the Employer National Insurance rate increased from 13.8% to 15%.
+In addition, it is now applied to earnings above £5,000 per year, whereas that threshold was £9,100 before.

 It is estimated that the increased rate will result in additional revenue of some £25 billion per year.
 However, the Office for Budget Responsibility has said that one side effect will be to lower employee wages and employment.

 In some cases, the point at which employers pay secondary National Insurance contributions (NICs) is replaced by an upper secondary threshold (UST).
 This is £25,000 annually for freeports and investment zones, and £50,270 for under 21s and apprentices under 25.
 The UST for veterans is also £50,270, which will run until 2026.
-All of these USTs will remain unchanged in April 2025.
+All of these USTs remain unchanged.

 Employment Allowance